 Bhairav Mudra – right palm on left

-- Now put your hands in Namaskar position and think of your Guru or favourite deity.
+- Now first put your hands in Namaskar position and think of your Guru or favourite deity.
 Request help and guidance.

 - Now stretch your body in the Mahamudra.
 First stretch out the right leg, fold the left leg inwards, with your left heel touching the joint of your legs and inhale.
 Bend down in the Mahamudra posture and count to 12.
 Straighten up and exhale.
 Then similarly stretch out your left leg, fold in your right leg and inhale, bend down and count to 12, straighten your back and exhale.
 Repeat this three times for each leg.
 Remember while doing the Mahamudra, your legs should not stretch outside the mat/asan.
-Thats why you need a 5ftX3ft asan
+Thats why you need a 5ftX3ft asan.

 - Now settle back in your chosen yogasan posture and set your hands in your chosen mudra.